mrmxf/md-publish/README.md

 using the [Pandoc] library.
 Although [Pandoc] by itself is excellent, there are some limitations when you want to make a technical document in web, .docx and .pdf formats.

+This document has some markdown tips and tricks at the end.

 Status: **Work In Progress**

 ## installation